ychwu/bdo-marketplace-tools/README.md

 ![Marketplace Tools dashboard](docs/assets/dashboard.png)

-Marketplace Tools is a Python CLI app for monitoring the *Black Desert Online* marketplace from an authenticated session.
-It demonstrates how to maintain a marketplace login session, inspect outfit availability through HTTP requests, decode marketplace responses, and run a configurable long-lived monitor.
+Python CLI app for monitoring the *Black Desert Online* marketplace.
+It maintains an authenticated marketplace session, and is able to execute buy orders remotely.
+It continuously check for outfit availability with a custom delay in the background, and purchase them upon detection, in milliseconds.

-The app is designed around safety-first defaults: watch-only monitoring is the normal starting point, while buy mode must be explicitly enabled and confirmed before authenticated purchase requests are submitted.

 ## Features